Euwenn Mikaell: Early life and education

-Aleta was born in Bulacan to a Filipina mother Cristal Carreon and father, Michael Aleta.
+Aleta was born on January 14, 2013, in Meycauayan, Bulacan to a Filipina mother Cristal Carreon and father, Michael Aleta.
 He grew up at Barangays Saluysoy and Bayugo, Meycauayan and Marilao.
 His mother in Instagram revealed she lifted his name from 'You Win' which perfectly rhymes with "Euwenn".
 She clarified that in the 1990s she expertly plays Tekken during her pregnancy and she always shouts 'You Win'.
-He studied elementary education at his former school, the 1911 Meycauayan City West Central School at Hulo, Meycauayan.

-Currently, he is Grade 6 (Baitang Anim), attending regular classes and is also home schooled at The Cardinal Academy Inc. in Barangay Pandayan, Meycauayan.
+He studied elementary education at Meycauayan West Central Integrated School in Hulo, Meycauayan, Bulacan.
+He was also home schooled at The Cardinal Academy Inc. in Barangay Pandayan, Meycauayan.
 He finished elementary school in 2025.

 Career

-In 2016, Aleta, as 3 years old, first starred in Magpakailanman: Finding Earl: The Dollente Family Story as Earl.

-In 2017, he starred in Someone to Watch Over Me as Joshua Chavez, in Destined to be Yours as a Ringbearer and Magpakailanman: Justice for the Battered Child: The Linda Cagalitan Story as John Earl.
+In 2016, at 3 years old, Aleta starred in an episode of Magpakailanman, "Finding Earl: The Dollente Family Story".
+In 2017, he appeared in Someone to Watch Over Me, Destined to Be Yours, and the Magpakailanman episode "Justice for the Battered Child: The Linda Cagalitan Story".

 In 2018, he starred in Magpakailanman: Nakawin natin ang sandali as Melchor & Kuya na, nanay pa: The Alexis Peralta Story as Young Aljur, in The One That Got Away as Nemo Makalintal and in Magpakailanman: Ang munting bayani: The Little Boy Edmund Jon Nipay Story as EJ & Anak mo, anak ko, anak natin as Young Ramram.

 In 2019, he starred in the Philippine television drama One of the Baes for GMA Network as guest cast "Jun-Jun", in Cain at Abel, as Samuel "Sammy" T. Ledesma, in "Magpakailanman:" Yaya Dubai and I as "Mody", in Hanggang sa Dulo ng Buhay Ko as Santino "Santy" Cardeñas- Divinagracia/Matteo Espiritu- Divinagracia Jr., in Magpakailanman: Bata, bata: Kriminal o biktima as Young Marco and Yanig ng buhay: Pampanga Earthquake Victims as Jacob, and in 11 Episodes of Philippine Comedy Anthology Series Dear Uge as Nemo, and in Tadhana: Menor de edad as Jaello.

 In 2020, he starred in Imbestigador: Batang Lalaki, Patay sa Bugbog!
 Ang Suspek, ang Kanyang Sariling Ina as Tonton.

 In 2021, Aleta, as Kapuso child star, in the 11th year of Aha! in collaboration with TikTok, starred in the Battle of Wits between the AHA!
 Squad members.

 In 2022, he starred in Imbestigador: Antipolo City Murder Case as Son & Pamangkin as JM Gascon, and in Magpakailanman: Nasaan ka, inay as Young Lorenzo.